 A study came out in 2016 that outlined the carrying capacity of different types of food diets in the US.

-With the world population expected to grow dramatically through to 2050 and 2100, this information might be of interest.
+With the world population expected to grow dramatically through to 2050 and 2100, this information might be of interest for estimating whether we will have enough food in the future or not.

 Summary – Which Type Of Food Diet Can Support/Feed The Most People?